Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/items/amulet-of-the-planes.md

 aliases: ["Amulet of the Planes"]
 SourceType: "Magic Item"
 NoteIcon: magicitem
-BookSource: Dungeon Master's Guide p.
-150. Available in the SRD.
+BookSource: "Dungeon Master's Guide p.
+150. Available in the SRD."
 ---
 # Amulet of the Planes
 *Wondrous Item, major, very rare (requires attunement)*